Skip to main content

 • “I like the art style, as well as the choice of paintings and character designs.”

-• “All characters have a history, including the hero, and we need to talk with others to discover more about them.”
+• “All figures have a history, including the hero, and we need to talk with others to discover more, making the character development interesting.”

 Buy Port of Call